djalbat/occam-grammar-utilities/README.md

 ```
 Without the `!` look-ahead modifier, the content `abc` will not parse.

-THe following rule is an another example of look-ahead, however here there are two left recursive definitions, one with look-ahead and one without:
+The following rule is an another example of look-ahead, however here there are two left recursive definitions, one with look-ahead and one without:
 ```
 L ::= L! "c"